nuxt-modules/mdc/README.md

 ### Simple Example: Async Component

-Your nested components can utilize top-level `async setup()` as part of their lifecycle, such as awaiting data fetching before allowing the parent component to resolve.
+Your nested MDC block components can utilize top-level `async setup()` as part of their lifecycle, such as awaiting data fetching before allowing the parent component to resolve.

 See the code in the playground [`AsyncComponent` component](/playground/components/global/AsyncComponent.vue) as an example, and to see the behavior in action, check out the playground by running `pnpm dev` and navigating to the `/async-components` route.

 ### Advanced Example: MDC "snippets"